Abrahamogbedobor/post-install-config/README.md

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The figure above is team which allows system administrators to pull different agents from various department into one single group.
+The figure above is used by system administrator to describe the steps used to grant access to anyone (ananimous user) who visited osTicket website to be able to cretae a ticket.
+Meaning, those who are not user of the platform could visit it and raise a ticket regarding issues.
 </p>
 <br />